natalieagus/50005/docs/Labs/07-Lab7-Encryption.md

 CBC stands for 'cipher block chaining'.
 In CBC mode, the current block is added to the previous ciphertext block, and then the result is encrypted with the key (thus the word chained).
 Decryption is thus the reverse process, which involves decrypting the current ciphertext and then adding the previous ciphertext block to the result.
 <img src="{{ site.baseurl }}/assets/contentimage/ns-lab-2/cbc.png"  class="center_seventy"/>

+{:.note-title}
+> Initialization Vectors (IVs)
+>
+> IVs are used in encryption to ensure that the same plaintext encrypted with the same key will result in different ciphertexts each time.
+This randomness is crucial for security in modes like CBC.
+An IV is generated for **each** encryption operation and is typically included with the ciphertext to be used during decryption.
+>
+> <span class="orange-bold">They don't have to be secret</span>.
+The security of encryption does not rely on the secrecy of the IV.
+Instead, it relies on the secrecy of the symmetric key.
+The IV's purpose is to introduce randomness to ensure that identical plaintexts do not produce identical ciphertexts.
+>
+> In protocols like Fernet above, the IV is included with the ciphertext.
+When decrypting, the IV is extracted from the token and used to decrypt the data.

 ## Create a CipherContext instance for encryption

 ### Task 2-2